vortigern11/SelfFound/README.md

-# SelfFound Addon for WoW
+# SensibleTrading - Addon for WoW
-Limit senseless Auction House and Trading until max level.
+Limit senseless use of Auction House and Trading until max level. \
-How the game should have been from the beginning.
+This is how the game should have been from the beginning. \
-Not too hard, not too easy, just makes sense.
 Should work with TurtleWoW, Vanilla, The Burning Crusade (TBC), Wrath of the Lich King (Wotlk).

 ### Important Specifics